stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 allows us to easily combine small coding units to create more complex behavior.

+* We can pass anonymous functions (*lambdas*) to higher order functions, if writing a corresponding top level function would be too cumbersome.

 * Idris allows us to define our own infix operators.
 These have to be written in parentheses unless they are being used in infix notation.

+* Infix operators can also be partially applied.
+These *operator sections* have to be wrapped in parentheses, and the position of the argument determines, whether it is used as the operator's first or second argument.

 * Idris supports name overloading: Functions can have the same names but different implementations.
 Idris will decide, which function